TAKE PART IN THE POWER FOR POTS UK SURVEY HERE!

 The purpose of the study is to investigate the healthcare experiences of adults in the UK that either suspect or have a confirmed diagnosis of Postural Tachycardia Syndrome (PoTS).
 The aims are to explore experiences of symptoms, treatment, management, access to healthcare, the costs of managing the condition and demographics and experiences of COVID-19 where relevant.

-We aim to publish the results of the survey helping to support change for people with PoTS in the future.
+The survey has now closed.
+Thank you for everyone who has taken the time to participate in this research.
+We are now analysing the data and aim to publish the results of the survey helping to support change for people with PoTS in the future.

 Project Team